yumaikas/blogserv/README.md

-This is my homebrew golang based blog, which powers www.junglecoder.com
+This is my homebrew golang based blog engine, currently which powers www.junglecoder.com

 ##Unstable